 Here, validation

-is JSON object which contains
+is a JSON object that contains

 the keys you can use to configure JSON schema validation.
 The